ETK-Technologies/rocky-system-fe/docs/Checkout-Integration-Guide.md

 - Check payment method is supported
 - Ensure 3D Secure is handled if required

+#### Shipping Not Calculated on Province Change

+**Problem:** Shipping options don't update when province changes

+**Solution:**

+- Call `POST /shipping/calculate-by-cart` when province/state field changes
+- Ensure cartId is valid and cart belongs to the user
+- Verify country code is in ISO 3166-1 alpha-2 format (e.g., 'CA', 'US')
+- Check that shipping zones are configured for the selected province

 ---

 ## Changelog

+### Version 1.2

+- Added shipping calculation endpoint (`POST /shipping/calculate-by-cart`)
+- Added support for dynamic shipping recalculation when province changes
+- Updated checkout flow to include shipping calculation step
+- Added example code for province change handling

 ### Version 1.1